wagnercsfilho/react-context-api-store/README.md

-### Example of application with state management using Context API and Immer with embedded cache.
+### Example of application with state management using Context API, Multiples Providers, Immer and embedded cache.

+You can view a live demo over at https://codesandbox.io/s/eager-visvesvaraya-16uwp?file=/src/index.js

 #### Create a Store